cli0/gsoc_relationship/README.md

 #### Knowledge Base Generation

 The data we use is provided by the Holmes-Totem and Holmes-Totem-Dynamic services.
-The service results contain a variety of data, some of which is useless to the
+The service results contain a lot of data, some of which is not necessary for the routines of this service to be carried out.
-`Relationship` service.
 As a result, we first create a Knowledge Base table which contains every feature of interest for each object we are analyzing.
 The creation of this intermediary table improves query time and forgoes the need for expensive parsing and searching for every element in the database.
 The Knowledge Base entries have the following format:

 ```
 analytics_knowledge_base